TheLoopsMeow/ReactMadLibProject/README.md

 Superhero Mad Libs

+In the terminal, run the following commands:
+1) npm install -g json-server
+2) json-server --watch db.json
+3) npm install
+4) npm run dev

+Then:
+5) copy the URL into a web browser and hit enter

 This is a not for profit project to showcase my skill in JavaScript, React, HTML, and CSS.

 How this mad lib wepsite works: